aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

     e.
 Verify your configuration settings then select **Create agent**.

 Once your agent is created, you will see a green "created successfully" banner.
-Remain on the Agent Console and continue to Testing and Validation.

 <p align="center">
   <img src="../design/agent-creation-banner.png" width="85%" height="85%"><br>